 Were you seriously injured in a crash with a commercial truck?
 Semi-truck accidents can cause devastating damage and injuries, and victims can find the legal process complicated.
-It is important to seek help from an experienced legal professional with experience going up against trucking companies and their insurers.
+It is important to seek help from an experienced Florida Truck Accident Attorney with experience going up against trucking companies and their insurers.
 Dolman Law Group is here to assist you so please do not wait to call for help today.

 Large commercial vehicles were involved in 480,000 accidents in 2015 in the United States, as reported by the Federal Motor Carrier Safety Administration (FMCSA)—97,000 of which resulted in serious injuries and 3,838 of which caused fatalities.
 If you or a family member is a truck accident victim struggling with injuries, medical bills, and other losses, talk to an attorney about your legal rights and options.

 Trucks can crash into other vehicles in many different ways, and the severity of the damage and injuries often depends on the type of crash that occurred.
 Types of common truck accidents include: